straup/loopr/README.md

 The config file
 --

 This is still a bit of a moving target and, as a result, some of the naming conventions might be suitably dumb and wrong.
+The config file consists of a number of blocks whose name should correspond to the name of a particular tool (minus the tool's extension).
+Really, you can all the blocks whatever you want so as your code knows where, in the config file, to look but that makes things confusing for everyone else...

 ### Picture taking

 #### [webcam-opencv]

+Used by the [`webcam-opencv.py`]() script.

+* `out` - the directory where camera images are saved

+* `camera` - the index of the camera that OpenCV should look for (usually just '0')

+* `timeout` - the number of seconds the camera should wait before taking another photo

+For example:

 	[webcam-opencv]
 	out=/path/to/loopr/webcam
 	camera=0
 	timeout=5

-* out

-* camera

-* timeout

 ### Filtering

 #### [filtr]

+Used by the [`loopify.py`]() script.

+* `watch` - the directory to watch for new photos (basically the `out` folder defined above in the "picture taking" section)

+* `out` - the directory where filtr-ed photos are saved

+* `filtr` - the path to your copy of [filtr](http://straup.github.com/filtr/) (the folder itself and not the script)

+* `recipe` - the name of the `filtr` recipe to invoke

+For example:

 	[filtr]
 	watch=/path/to/loopr/webcam